Skip to content

 Title IX Resources

-The Title IX Office wants to ensure that all students, faculty, and staff are knowledgeable of the campus, community, and national resources.
+The Title IX Office wants to ensure that all students, faculty, and staff are knowledgeable about the campus, community, and national resources.
 We strive to provide employees and students with the resources they need to address their concerns.
-Resources are available to individuals regardless of the status of their complaint and regardless of whether the complaint was formal or informal.
+Resources are available to individuals regardless of whether their complaint is formal or informal.

 Below is a list of available resources.
 An individual’s status at Southwest Minnesota State University can impact eligibility for specific resources.